 Hemp seeds are an excellent source of protein as well as vitamins B and E. They contain sodium, potassium, calcium, iron, and several other vital nutrients.
 The seeds are a good source of Omega 3 and Omega 6 fatty acids as well.
-These nutrients improve heart health, regulate blood pressure, and strengthen the immune system.

 You can consume hemp seeds in a number of ways.
 Many people enjoy mixing ground hemp seeds into smoothies or adding whole seeds to salads.
 Hemp seed milk is a popular alternative to dairy milk, and hemp seed flour is a healthy and gluten-free alternative to all-purpose flour.
 You can also mix hemp seeds in with coffee beans to get some of hemp's nutritional benefits in your coffee.

 Some people prefer to add hemp oil to their meals.
 Hemp oil is made by pressing the hemp seeds.
 It's a highly-concentrated source of protein and contains many of the other nutrients found in hemp seeds.

 Historically, hemp roots have been used for medicinal purposes.
 Today, the roots are not as popular or frequently used as the seeds, stem, or leaves of the hemp plant.

 More research is needed to confirm the benefits of hemp root.

 The traditional way to use hemp roots is to boil the plant material, which dissolves the chemical compounds.
 Then, this substance can be topically applied to the affected area of the body.